apim/apim.github.io/12_Hibernate_One_To_One.md

 }
 ```

-Upon successful execution, above tables will be created and they shall have content like below.
+Upon successful execution, above tables shall have content like below.

 ```
 mysql> select * from testdb.employee_one_to_one;